-The bursary will be paid into the young person's bank account on confirmation/proof of acceptance onto the course via UCAS once a year at the beginning of term i.e. September/October.
+The bursary will be paid into the young person's bank account or Allpay Card on confirmation/proof of acceptance onto the course via UCAS once a year at the beginning of term i.e. September/October.
 The payments will be split as follows:

-- ➤ Ist year £700
+- > 1st year £700

-- > 2nd year £700
+- 2nd year £700

-- > 3rd year £600
+3rd year £600

-Please note for those students progressing to 2^{nd} and 3^{rd} year of their degree, written confirmation from the University is needed that they are progressing to their next year.
+Please note for those students progressing to 2nd and 3rd year of their degree, written confirmation from the University is needed that they are progressing to their next year.